Cookie Consent by Free Privacy Policy Generator

 Topics covered within this conference include:

-The Conference will be of interest to all those who work on Mineral Resource Evaluation across the mine value chain.
+The conference will be of interest to all those who work on Mineral Resource Evaluation across the mine value chain.
 It will be relevant to practice in the following domains: exploration geology, resource development, resource estimation/geostatistics, and mining/production geology.
-Those that work across industry, consulting and academic sectors are encouraged to attend.
+Those who work across industry, consulting and academic sectors are encouraged to attend.

 Keynotes